We can help people who are:

 We operate from a “housing first” approach.
 That means we consider that a homeless individual’s first and primary need is to obtain stable housing, and that other issues that may affect the person can and should be addressed once housing is obtained.
 In contrast, many other programs operate from a model of “housing readiness” — that is, that an individual or household must address other issues that may have led to the episode of homelessness prior to entering housing.

-We work together with clients by:
+We work together with visitors by:

 - Meeting immediate needs which may include emergency relief funding, meals, showers, lockers, clothes, a postal address, day beds